omahacodeschool/css-toy__practice-problems/README.md

 No other changes to the HTML in an exercise are allowed.

 Each **global.css** file does have a small bit of starter code: The `font-family` declarations that will be needed for that exercise.
-These are provided, because otherwise it's difficult (and time-wasting) to try to figure out exactly which font is being used on a page.
+These are provided, because otherwise it's difficult (and time-wasting) to try to figure out exactly which font is being used on a page...